tpascarella/sr50/docs/investing/crypto.md

 <iframe width="935" height="526" src="https://www.youtube.com/embed/G80Jq6ZwnOY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="935" height="526" src="https://www.youtube.com/embed/EH6vE97qIP4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Is It Too Late?

+No!

+In the technology adoption curve, we are probably in the early adopter/early majority camp.
+We still have tremendous upside by investing in crypto.
+We are definitely paying higher valuations than people who bought Bitcoin when it was $5, but we have more educational resources and social validation that this is legit.

+## Strategy

+The simplest Crypto strategy is to go 50/50 BTC/ETH, skewing to 75/25 in either direction depending on your risk tolerance.
+It is modeled after Benjamin Graham's portfolio from The Intelligent Investor.

 >Increase Your Savings Rate